-For example, people have been telling popular story of the ‘The Maiden in The Tower’ depicts a king who falls in love with a maiden as he tries to apprehend her for marriage she kills herself by plummeting for the tower to her death.
-This well loved story was one of the first films that Azerbaijan made.
+Another popular story of ‘The Maiden in The Tower’ depicts a king who falls in love with a maiden as he tries to apprehend her for marriage she kills herself by plummeting for the tower to her death.
+This well loved story was actually one of the first films that Azerbaijan made.
 It was filmed in the actual tower for this film but has been performed across traditional stage and word of mouth, as well as via new media mediums such as cinema.

 This story has a number of different versions, though unfortunately the finale of the story is mostly tragic.